edwardtanguay/html-css-js-learn-template/README.md

 ## features

-Regardless of the above limitations, if you want to learn the basics of web development, this framework is a good academic exercise showing you how to use HTML, CSS and JavaScript together in a realistic environment to create useful, online-hosted websites.
+Regardless of the above limitations, if you want to learn the basics of web development, this template is a good academic exercise showing you how to use HTML, CSS and JavaScript together in a realistic environment to create useful, online-hosted websites.

 - read-only data sources
     - display rich, structured data from your own JSON files